When you are cutting, knowing how to burn more calories will help you reach your goals much faster.

 Drink Coffee or Green Tea

-If you want to know how to burn calories throughout the day, then you are probably doing it right now without even realising it.
+If you want to know how to burn calories throughout the day, then you are probably doing it right now without even realizing it.
+Let me explain.

 How many cups of coffee do you drink a day?